waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pikachu Following Mechanic (CRITICAL CLARIFICATION):** My previous understanding was incomplete.
 The 'turn vs. move' mechanic is stateful and depends on the player's current facing direction.
 A button press in Pikachu's direction will only cause a turn *if the player is not already facing that direction*.
 Any pathfinding tool for spinner mazes *must* track the player's inferred facing direction based on the last move in the path and add an extra button press for a 'turn' action when required.
 Failure to do so results in invalid path sequences.
 - **Rocket Hideout Spinner Physics:** All known spinner data for the Rocket Hideout B2F floor has been collected.

-# VI.
-Fossil Quest - Hypotheses Log
+# V. Fossil Quest - Hypotheses Log

 - **Active Hypotheses:**
     - *Generating new hypotheses with an agent.
 All previous active hypotheses are now considered stalled or invalid.*